-The Office of Student Support partners with departments across campus to offer a number of workshops throughout the year that are open to current SPS students.
+The Office of Student Support partners with departments across campus to offer a number of virtual and in-person workshops throughout the year that are open to current SPS students.
 Examples of these workshops include:

 - A Financial Wellness Workshop covering financial literacy topics, resources, and tools, including iGrad, a free, web-based Financial Literacy platform that provides personalized financial resources for Columbia University students.

 - A Library Resources Workshop provides an overview of library resources and covers the basics of navigating the library website, searching in CLIO, and more.